medic/cht-docs/content/en/apps/examples/anc.md

 ## Additional Resources to Get Started

-Here are a few additional resources to help get you started with the ANC reference application.
+Here are a few additional resources to help get you started with the maternal and newborn health reference application.

 - View the [complete reference app configuration](https://github.com/medic/cht-core/tree/master/config/default/)
 - Install the reference app following these [easy installation instructions](apps/tutorials/local-setup)
-- Modify the ANC Reference Application for your project context using [configuration best practices]({{< ref "design/apps" >}})
+- Modify the maternal and newborn reference application for your project context using [configuration best practices]({{< ref "design/apps" >}})